 Losee Canyon Trail: This 2.9 mile trail is packed red rock formations and can lead experienced bikers to several different mountain biking adventures.
 The Losee Canyon Trail connects to Cassidy Trail as well as Casto Canyon to the north or Red Canyon to the south.
 Intermediate.
 Click here for more trail information!

 Cassidy Trail: Step back in time and follow the same 8.9-mile trail as Butch Cassidy and his wild bunch.
 This trail winds through scenic red rocks and majestic ponderosa pines.
 Locals claim that they have even found the famed Butch Cassidy hideout along this trail.
 Intermediate.
 Click here for more trail information!

 For additional information on Mountain Biking trails in the Bryce Canyon area, be sure to visit www.utah-trails.com.
 There are many other locations throughout the area that offer superb mountain biking trails.
 Including the plateaus of Aquarius and Powell Point and the scenic wonder of Grand Staircase Escalante National Monument.

-Please keep to the designated trails and roads in all of these scenic places and remember that bicycles are permitted only along paved roads inside Bryce Canyon National Park.
+Please keep to the designated trails and roads in all of these scenic places and remember that bicycles are permitted only along paved bike trail and paved roads inside Bryce Canyon National Park.